UBTUS/GSA18FRFQ/README.md

 the product in accordance with user expectations and mindset.
 We automated code integration , test execution and application build with [Continuous integration server] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Build%20Screenshots) (Jenkins).

-This process enabled us to deliver prototype to the end users for beta testing on the third day of first sprint.
+This Agile approach enabled delivery of the prototype for testing in advance of planned timeline.
 All feedback received from end users was implemented and new feature requests were documented under wishlist.
-This human centric design process improved usability and enhanced value of application.
+This human centric
+process improved usability and value of the application.

 On last day of sprint Scrum master conducted [Sprint review meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/3.%20Sprint%20Review) and demonstarted product to product owner and selected end users.
 Product owner validated each user story against acceptance criteria then provided signoff to user stories.